sagemath/sage/src/doc/en/developer/packaging.rst

     Updating matplotlib: 3.3.0 -> 3.3.1
     Downloading tarball to ...matplotlib-3.3.1.tar.bz2
     [...............................................................]

+When preparing the update, check that any lower and upper bounds for acceptable package versions that may be declared in the file ``install-requires.txt`` are still correct, and update them as needed.
+The version in ``package-version.txt`` always needs to fall within the version range!

 If you pass the switch ``--commit``, the script will run ``git commit`` for you.